 We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.

-- Over the past week, there has been an average of 20 new cases reported each day.
-Of the newly reported cases, the majority have been from New South Wales.
+- Over the past week, there have been an average of 39,433 new cases reported each day.

 - COVID-19 cases were reported across all ages: